Connect

 Would you say it’s been a smooth road, and if not what are some of the biggest challenges you’ve faced along the way?

-No, it has not been a Smooth road because as mentioned I’m neurodivergent and on the spectrum and while it can be a blessing and I am very unique it can also be a curse because I got trapped in my own mind.
-I’m a prisoner of my own mind and my OCD and my ADHD so Navigating this has always been a challenge because things are always changing so I’ve always had to learn to be readily adaptable and to keep moving.
-Being an abusive relationship, definitely taught me to value myself more and to not compromise my own safety and values, but I believe as people we have to go through these hard times to learn what we’re truly capable of and what we’re made of and that we are resilient, and that we have perseverance, strength, and power, even though at times we feel powerless.
-Art has given my life meaning because it’s given me an outlet giving me hope and it helps me uplift others which in return uplift me .
-Navigating life is just something we do one day at a time you’re always learning and trying to become the best version of myself and that is never going to stop.
-We are always striving to be better to do better so while life might have its hardships, those hardships are the things that push us to be greater
+No, it has not been a smooth road.
+As mentioned, I’m neurodivergent and on the spectrum, and while it can be a blessing and make me very unique, it can also be a curse because I get trapped in my own mind.
+I’m a prisoner of my own OCD and ADHD.
+Navigating this has always been a challenge because things are always changing, so I’ve had to learn to be adaptable and to keep moving.
+Being in an abusive relationship definitely taught me to value myself more and to not compromise my own safety and values.
+I believe we have to go through these hard times to learn what we’re truly capable of—to discover that we are resilient, that we have perseverance, strength, and power, even though at times we feel powerless.
+Art has given my life meaning because it’s given me an outlet, given me hope, and helps me uplift others, which in return uplifts me.
+Navigating life is something we do one day at a time—we’re always learning and trying to become the best version of ourselves, and that is never going to stop.
+While life might have its hardships, those hardships are the things that push us to be greater.

 Thanks – so what else should our readers know about your work and what you’re currently focused on?